nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 * Next, install 'SublimeLinter-jscs' plugin by choosing it from the Install Package dropdown list to install the plug-in.
 [Note 'SublimeLinter-jscs' will only appear in Sublime v3.]

 * After SublimeLinter-jscs is installed, you need to specify the linting rules.
-The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any javascript document that is a child of your home folder directory (and does not have a rules file).
+The rules can be specified by directory (per project), but it is helpful to setup a default rules file that is applied to any JavaScript document that is a child of your home folder directory (and does not have a rules file).
 To setup a default rules file, just create a file in your home directory [~] called .js**cs**rc (make sure the name is correct!) and paste in the following code:

 <div style="font-size:14px;">
 {% highlight javascript %}